jojortz/surf-counter/README.md

-# surf-counter
+# Surf Counter 🏄🏻
-Project to count surfers from webcam footage.
+Project to experiment with CV to count surfers from livestreamed footage.